Umuzi-org/ACN-syllabus/content/agile/kanban-wastes/_index.md

 You can think of kanban as a way to prioritize work.
 Kanban is a methodology used in professional dev teams and even manufacturing.

 We use Kanban techniques because:
-- it's common in industry, so it's important that junior coders really get it
+- it's common in the industry, so it's important that junior coders really get it.
-- it works really well, we use kanban to keep people moving in the right direction and making sure everyone has the support that they need
+- it works really well, we use Kanban to keep people moving in the right direction and making sure everyone has the support that they need.

 ## A good day

 When we are getting things right, then the following should all be true:

-1. students should be working on their highest priority task at all times
+1. Students should be working on their highest priority task at all times.
-2. students should be working at a sustainable rate, they shouldn't burn themselves out or go too slow
+2. Students should be working at a sustainable rate, they shouldn't burn themselves out or go too slow.
-3. students should learn the good habits that make work on a professional dev team successful
+3. Students should learn the good habits that make working on a professional dev team successful.
-4. if there are any problems then those problems need to be surfaced and dealt with quickly.
-The longer a problem waits to be addressed, the more costly it is to fix
+4. If there are any problems then those problems need to be surfaced and dealt with quickly.
+The longer a problem waits to be addressed, the more costly it is to fix.
-5. Everyone gets their work done in a way that grows their understanding and skills
+5. Everyone gets their work done in a way that grows their understanding and skills.

 ## Sources of waste